renanvalentin/LangPlayer/README.md

 # LangPlayer
-Learn the languages by watching your favorite series.
+Learn new languages watching your favorite series.